 Recently Chronicle Books sent me a gorgeous book called Handmade Weddings: More Than 50 Crafts to Style and Personalize Your Big Day.
 Oh how I wish I had this book 8 years ago when I got hitched.
 The book is written by Eunice & Sabrina Moyle the talented sisters behind Handmade Hellos and Shana Faust.
 Eunice & Sabrina run an adorable company called Hello Lucky while Shana is a freelance stylist.
 Just a glance at the cover and the ladies credentials and you know this book is going to be chocked full of goodness.

-Today for I Love to Create I was lucky enough to chat with the ladies about crafts, weddings and more.
+I was lucky enough to chat with the ladies about crafts, weddings and more.
 Even if you already hitched you will take away lot’s of ideas from the book that can be used at your next Birthday Party, Baby Shower or to just simply use as home decorations.